Misconduct in Research and Scholarship

 - Plagiarism: means the appropriation of another person’s idea, processes, results, or words without giving appropriate credit.

 The Research Misconduct Procedure outlined in University Policy 4007 ensures confidentiality as the university receives and reviews allegations, conducts inquires and investigations, and communicates results to the complainant and respondent.
-All research misconduct allegations must be referred to either the Vice President for Research or the Associate Vice President for Research Development, Integrity and Assurance who acts as the Research Integrity Officer (RIO).
+All research misconduct allegations must be referred to either the Vice President for Research or the Assistant Vice President for Research Integrity and Assurance who acts as the Research Integrity Officer (RIO).

 If you suspect research misconduct and would like to make an allegation contact:

-Research Integrity Officer and Associate VP
+Research Integrity Officer and Assistant VP

-Office of Research Development, Integrity & Assurance
+Research Integrity & Assurance

 NOTE: All PIs of a proposals submitted through the Office of Sponsored Programs (OSP) are expected to be knowledgeable of the contents of University Policy 4007.
 To that end, PIs submitting proposals through OSP are expected to take and pass the “Misconduct in Research and Scholarship” quiz.